Fees & Charges

 - When within the facility gates, please remember pets and small children are safest if they remain inside the vehicle at all times.

 Scale Charges for Waste Disposal

-Charges for depositing solid waste, controlled wastes and recyclable materials at the disposal facility as of October 1, 2017:
+Note: New scale charges for depositing solid waste, controlled wastes and recyclable materials came into effect September 1, 2020.